 Milk is still your baby’s main source of nutrition, so offer just 2 meals a day to begin.
 Work up to 3 meals around 9 months and meals + snacks (which sometimes may still be milk!) at 12 months.

+Also, don’t ‘top up’ your baby with purees or encourage them to eat more than they want.
+They know their own appetite, and it will go up and down!
 I like to start Ellyn Satter’s Division of Responsibility (DOR) in Feeding right from the start.
 Baby (or child) is always responsible for how much they eat (of the foods you offer them).
+This will may prevent picky eaters and mealtime battles in the future.
 For more info on the DOR, read here.

+Canada’s Nutrition for Healthy Term Infants recommends finger foods (+ purees) from the start, which is why this is considered “conventional” feeding.
 There’s no real “mix” of puree and BLW in terms of researcher definitions, but labels don’t matter.
 Your baby won’t get confused.
 Just make sure to continue to offer finger foods for practice.
-And be sure to watch baby’s signals when spoon feeding, to make sure you are practicing Responsive Feeding and not over-feeding baby.
+And be sure to watch baby’s signals when spoon-feeding, to make sure you are practicing Responsive Feeding and not over-feeding baby.

 The first few days, weeks and sometimes months are mostly a learning process for some babies.
-They may seem more interested in mashing the food that eating it.
+They may seem more interested in mashing the food than eating it.
 They are likely getting in more than you think (has their poop changed?!
 That’s one sign!).
 And don’t compare your baby to your friend’s baby.
 Every baby is unique!

-Normal baby led weaning starter foods most parents give seem to be fruits and veggies.
+Normal baby-led weaning starter foods most parents give seem to be fruits and vegetables.
 And these are nutritious foods we usually strive to get more of!

-Baby needs to eat a variety of foods, just like you.
+Baby needs to eat a variety of healthy foods, just like you.
 Make sure to choose a source of iron at each meal, like legumes, eggs, fish, chicken or beef.

-Want to learn more about making starting solids fun, safe and healthy with Baby led Weaning?
+Want to learn more about making starting solids fun, safe and healthy with Baby-led Weaning?
 Register for my free webinar “How to Get Started with Babyled Weaning”